Catch My Soul: Reception

 A rock and country musical version of Othello, in which the tragic original is trivialized to the point of boredom.

 AllMovie's Craig Butler was able to say that "some of the musical performances, especially from Richie Havens and Tony Joe White are quite good, and much of the music is worth hearing ... removed from the movie."
 Nevertheless, his overall assessment is "a train wreck of a movie that inspires awe and that makes one appreciate a time when awful movies could be so bad in such an interesting way."

+Director's response

+Catch My Soul would be the only film to be directed by McGoohan, although he later directed some episodes of Columbo.
+In an interview with Première magazine in 1995, McGoohan gave some insight into why the film had failed: